-At the local’s last membership meeting, Jimmie Higgins, the chief steward, complained that most of their members don’t know a thing about what the union has been doing lately, and even worse, some couldn’t care less.
-The local hadn’t put out a shop leaflet since they negotiated their last contract over two years ago.
-And with workers pressed for time now more than ever, fewer union members are able to attend union meetings, especially in locals with members working multiple shifts, or members spread out over large geographical areas.
+At UE Local 1886’s last membership meeting, Jimmie Higgins, the chief steward, complained that most of their members don’t know a thing about what the union has been doing lately, and even worse, some couldn’t care less.
+Vice President Rose Pesotta pointed out that the company’s new shift schedule has made it harder for members to attend union meetings, and that the local hadn’t put out a shop leaflet since they negotiated their last contract over two years ago.

 In UE many locals are doing great work of keeping their members informed, using a variety of communication tools.
 In this issue of the UE Steward, we will look at some of these communication tools.

 Newsletters and Leaflets

 It is not too much to expect every local to issue a newsletter or regular informational leaflet of some type.
 The form and format will vary, but a regular union newsletter adds much to the life of the union and how the members view it.
 Newsletters are also a way of “sending a message” to the boss.

 Publishing a local newsletter doesn’t have to be difficult.
 It can be elaborate and “professional looking” – or an easily-produced single sheet of paper with stories typed across the page.
 If members work together in a single workplace, printed newsletters can be distributed by hand (this is a great opportunity for stewards to check in with the members in their department).
 For more spread-out workplaces, distributing the newsletter using email or text may be more appropriate.

 Don’t be overly ambitious.
 Try something and stick with it.
 Members will start to look for new editions.